Feminism in Australia: 1920 to 1970

-1970 onwards
+1970s to 1990s

 As the feminist movement led to the organisation of British, Canadian and American feminists in the late 1960s, so too did Australian women move to address oppressive social conditions.
 The social base of the Australian feminist movement was boosted by the growing segment of women employed as juniors in the 1970s.
 Feminist authors have been credited with stimulating the movement at the time.
 By the early 1970s the feminist movement in Australia was divided.
 On one side was the Women's Liberation Movement which leaned left and believed men did not have a role in women's liberation.
 The other side was represented by the Women's Electoral Lobby which was considered more mainstream and sought to engage change within existing structures.

 The first Australian state to deal with marital rape was South Australia, under the progressive initiatives of Premier Don Dunstan, which in 1976 partially removed the exemption.
 Section 73 of the Criminal Law Consolidation Act Amendment Act 1976 (SA) read: "No person shall, by reason only of the fact that he is married to some other person, be presumed to have consented to sexual intercourse with that other person".

+Around 1977, Women Against Rape (WAR) groups started emerging in Australia, after Women Against Rape was formed in the UK in 1976, and others were created in other countries.
+They were possibly influenced by American feminist Susan Brownmiller's book Against Our Will, published in 1975, as well as women's personal experience of working with rape victims.

+The Sydney Women Against Rape collective was formed with three aims: